Sign in

 The Pros & Cons Of Standing Desks - Expansive

 You may be familiar with the dangers of sitting down for too long.
-Some say it’s worse than smoking, while others might say that claim may be a little exaggerated.
+Some say it’s worse than smoking, while others think that claim is a little exaggerated.
 Either way, it is certain that prolonged sitting can cause back pains and neck strain that stretching can’t fix.
 So what can you do about it?

 Fortunately, a new kind of office desk known as the standing desk has gained popularity in recent years.
 While working at a standing desk may seem tiring (and maybe even a little ridiculous) at first, standing desks have given workers a more reinvigorating alternative to the computer chair.